top of page

 The noun 'demand' has an etymology that can be traced back to Latin and Old French.
 It is derived from the Old French word 'demander,' which means 'to request' or 'to demand.'
 This word, in turn, comes from the Latin word 'demandare,' which combines 'de' meaning 'completely' and 'mandare' meaning 'to entrust' or 'to order.'
 Therefore, the etymology of 'demand' conveys the idea of entrusting or ordering something completely, reflecting the notion of a desire or need for a particular product, service, or resource, accompanied by the willingness and ability to pay for it.
 The word has preserved its connection to the concept of requesting or ordering something, reflecting its historical origins in both Latin and Old French, where it signified the act of making a request or claim for something.

-Quiz: Find the meaning of demand
+Find the correct meaning of the noun demand:

 Try Again!